ngx-lottie/ngx-lottie/README.md

 }
 ```

-Also it's possible to use the `lottie` directive if you'd like to provide your own custom container and control it:
+Also, it's possible to use the `lottie` directive if you'd like to provide your custom container and manage it:

 ```typescript
 import { Component } from '@angular/core';